AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Buckets/Transfer acceleration.md

 ## Implementation methods

-For more information about how to enable OSS transfer acceleration, see[Enable transfer acceleration](/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Enable transfer acceleration.md).
+For more information about how to enable OSS transfer acceleration, see [Enable transfer acceleration](/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Enable transfer acceleration.md).
 When transfer acceleration is enabled, you can use the global accelerate endpoint to implement transfer acceleration by using one of the following methods:

 -   Browser